Discriminative Feature Attributions: Bridging Post Hoc Explainability and Inherent Interpretability: : Distractor Erasure Tuning

-In the previous section we showed that given a $\Q$-verifiable model $f_v \in \mathcal{F}_v(\Q)$, we are able to apply QFA to recover the ground truth signal from the dataset.
-In this section, we shall discuss how to practically build such verifiable models that recover the optimal ground truth signal, $\X_\text{s}(\M, q) = \X \odot \M(\X) + q \odot (1 - \M(\X))$, given a pre-defined counterfactual distribution $q \sim \Q$ that determines feature replacement.
+In the previous section we showed that given a $\Q$-robust model $f_v \in \mathcal{F}_v(\Q)$, we are able to apply QFA to recover the ground truth masks.
+In this section, we shall discuss how to practically build such robust models, given a pre-defined counterfactual distribution $\Q$ that defines the erasure method.

 \textbf{Relaxing QFA.} We note that QFA as defined in definition \ref{defn:QFA} is difficult to optimize in its current form due to its use of $\ell_0$ regularization and its constrained form.
 To alleviate this problem, we perform two relaxations: first, we relax the $\ell_0$ objective into an $\ell_1$ objective, and second, we convert the constrained objective to an unconstrained one by using a Lagrangian.
 The resulting objective function is given in equation \ref{l_explain}.
 Assuming the model $f_v$ is known to us, we can minimize this objective function to obtain ($\epsilon, \Q$)-feature attributions for each point $\X \in \mathcal{X}$.